Our research is divided into four clusters that serve as gravitational points for the various theoretical and methodological approaches at the Centre.

 We seek to understand why rhythms make us move, and how rhythm facilitates entrainment and interaction.

-Structure and time
+Structure and aesthetics

 We investigate the structure and aesthetics of musical rhythm and their link to perceptual, cognitive and motor mechanisms.